plone/training/mastering-plone/dexterity_reference.rst

     }

-By now your app needs to list the dependency "@eeacms/volto-object-widget".
-In future Volto releases this can be made in the add-on that provides the custom widget.
+Your app or your add-on needs to list the dependency "@eeacms/volto-object-widget".

 ..  code-block:: js

-  "private": true,
-  "workspaces": [
-    "src/addons/*"
-  ],
   "addons": [
-    "@rohberg/voltotestsomevoltothings",
     "@eeacms/volto-object-widget"
   ],
   "dependencies": {
-    "@plone/volto": "12.1.2",
     "@eeacms/volto-object-widget": "^2.0.0"
   },